chainstack/docs/docs/tutorials/multichain/distributed-company-scrips.md

 Companies interested in exploring the teal organization structure and experimenting with it will find it useful to issue internal  currency for employees.

-A famous example of a teal organization leveraging internal currency for employee self-management is <a href="https://www.zappos.com/about/stories/employee-happiness-amenities" rel="nofollow">Zappos with *Zollars*</a>.
+A famous example of a teal organization leveraging internal currency for employee self-management is [Zappos with *Zollars*](https://www.zappos.com/about/stories/employee-happiness-amenities).

 Non-teal companies like Amazon, however, also experiment with boosting productivity with internal currency known as *swag bucks*.